 Given this drum roll, is it any wonder that Composer-lyricist Michael John LaChiusa looked around him last January at the Dallas Theatre Center, on the eve of launching his musical version of said "Giant," and realized that he was "in the belly of the beast"?

+The eyes of Texas were indeed upon him, and he squirmed.
+"People hold that movie very near and dear, so I was quite nervous," he confesses, "but once I started talking to folks I relaxed.
+They understood, as Texans, when they were being critiqued as well as when they were being cherished."
 "Giant" never took baby steps.
 The 1956 movie weighed in at 201 minutes; the 1952 Edna Ferber best seller it's based on ran 416 pages.
 When it world-premiered as a musical in 2009 at the Signature Theatre in Arlington, VA, it tipped the scales at four hours — an hour more than will open Nov.
 13 at the Public Theater in Manhattan.

-Director Michael Greif, a specialist at musicals on family angst (Next to Normal) and alienated youth (Rent), thought the Dallas gig was great: "They recognized they were given a deeply considered version.
+Director Michael Greif, a specialist at musicals on family angst ( Next to Normal) and alienated youth ( Rent), thought the Dallas gig was great: "They recognized they were given a deeply considered version.
 You are playing to people who knew the material extremely well and cared deeply about it."

 Surprisingly, LaChiusa and adapter Sybille Pearson came to Giant through the literary Route — via Julie Gilbert, Ferber's biographer and great-niece, who pitched the musical.